Skip to main content

 4. Step 4:

 After 3 or 4 days bubbles will start to appear as the flour and water chemically react together.
-If your sourdough looks as though it has seperated, don't worry, simply give it a good mix and continue to store in a warm place.
+If your sourdough looks as though it has separated, don't worry - simply give it a good mix and continue to store it in a warm place.

 5. Step 5:

-At the end of the 7 days the sourdough starter can now be stored in the fridge until you are ready to use it.
-If you don't place on using it regularly feed once a week or fortnightly to keep it alive and bubbling.
+At the end of the 7 days, the sourdough starter can now be stored in the fridge until you are ready to use it.
+If you don't plan on using it regularly, feed the mixture once a week or fortnightly to keep it alive and bubbling.

 6. Step 6: